Skip to main content

 The labs we check before starting biotin usually include thyroid function (TSH, free T4, free T3), iron and ferritin, vitamin D, and a complete blood count.
 Hair loss has many drivers, and we want to rule out the bigger ones before relying on biotin alone.

 There are specific brands we trust.
-Pure Encapsulations, Thorne, and Nordic Naturals all offer clean biotin products with third-party testing.
+Pure Encapsulations, Thorne, and Nordic Naturals all offer pure biotin products with third-party testing.
 We avoid mega-dose gummies that combine biotin with high sugar.

 Biotin alone does not reliably treat peripheral neuropathy.
 We focus on B12, alpha-lipoic acid, and treating the underlying cause, which is often diabetes.
 High-dose biotin has been studied for multiple sclerosis but with mixed results, and that decision belongs with your neurologist.